TwtAPI vs Official X API

 Pick one workflow, not a hypothetical checklist

-Choose something concrete like tweet search for monitoring, account lookup for research, or a retrieval step inside an AI workflow.
+Choose something concrete like tweet search for monitoring, account lookup for research, a competitor watchlist, or a retrieval step inside an AI agent workflow.

 Measure how much work it takes to get that workflow running

 The useful comparison is not only what each option can do.
-It is how much time, glue code, and uncertainty each option adds before the workflow is usable.
+It is how much time, glue code, budget uncertainty, and operational guesswork each option adds before the workflow is usable.

 Choose the path with the lower total friction for your team

-Once one option clearly gets you to a repeatable workflow faster and with less maintenance drag, the decision usually stops being theoretical.
+Once one option clearly gets you to a repeatable workflow faster and with less maintenance drag, billing confusion, or reporting overhead, the decision usually stops being theoretical.

 FAQ